Sorry, no records were found. Please adjust your search criteria and try again.

 Sorry, unable to load the Maps API.

 The city of Fort-de-France was pivotal during the colonial era, and its influence extended throughout the region.
 During the turbulent times of the French Revolution, Martinique’s allegiance shifted between the French and the British, and traces of these political conflicts remain.
-History is ever-present in this region, and old plantation houses, or “habitations,” still dot the countryside, remnants of a time when the island’s wealth was built on the backs of enslaved Africans.
+History is ever-present in this region, and old plantation houses still dot the countryside.

 Pitons du Carbet